-Detail of challenge Underachievement in reading, writing and maths.
+Challenge number Detail of challenge 1 Underachievement in reading, writing and maths.
 Assessments, observations with parents and children indicate gaps in many children's understanding and knowledge not just pertaining to disadvantaged/vulnerable pupils.
-For 2022/2023 we are targeting writing as assessments conducted show this is the area of greatest under achievement Attendance Our attendance data over the last year shows attendance for the disadvantaged pupils has been lower than non-disadvantaged.
-47% of disadvantaged pupils have been persistently absent as opposed to 20% of non-pupil premium children.
+For 2022/2023 we are targeting writing as assessments conducted show this is the area of greatest under achievement 2 Attendance Our attendance data over the last year shows attendance for the disadvantaged pupils has been ? - ?% lower than non-disadvantaged ? - ?% disadvantaged pupils have been persistently absent.
 Absenteeism negatively impacts a child's learning and therefore progress.
-SEMH needs With many schools over the last 2 years being either closed or partially closed to pupils with the pandemic it has negatively affected pupils social, emotional and mental health.
+3 SEMH needs With many schools over the last 2 years being either closed or partially closed to pupils with the pandemic it has negatively affected pupils social, emotional and mental health.
 Pupils have not had the opportunities to meet with friends in safe, secure environments or participate in wider social communities enhancing their social skills.
-Referrals for support have increase over the periods of closure/partial closure leading to 20 pupils requiring additional support either 1:1 or in small groups.
-A additional cognitive and learning class has been create to assist those children with most complex needs to assist their learning.
-Cultural capital - lack of opportunity over and above the curriculum Children have been unable to access wider community projects which has challenged them both physically and mentally.
+Referrals for support have increase over the periods of closure/partial closure leading to 18 pupils requiring additional support either 1:1 or in small groups and the creation of an additional cognitive and learning class (supported with additional funding from the LA for 10 pupils) for those children with the most complex needs to assist their learning.
+4 Cultural capital - lack of opportunity over and above the national curriculum Children have been unable to access wider community projects which has challenged them both physically and mentally.
 This has been evidenced in health data - rising obesity levels in children and lack of enrichment in their lives i.e. music